TanMinhh/-Do-An-IE213/admin/README.md

+# How to host front-end
+npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.